 Lower Commissions and Spreads

 As the underlying asset backing a CFD instrument does not exist, the trading fees applicable are going to be much lower.
-In fact, there are several trading platforms out there – such as eToro and NSBroker, that offer ridiculously low fees on CFD markets.
+In fact, there are several trading platforms out there – such as eToro, that offer ridiculously low fees on CFD markets.

 As I mentioned earlier, CFDs allow you to trade virtually any asset class going.
 Whether that’s cryptocurrencies, forex, stocks, or bonds – CFD brokers have you covered.
 But, I should dig a little deeper here by saying that CFD platforms go above and beyond when it comes to difficult-to-access markets.